mtmorgan/grantpubcite/README.md

 [iCite](https://icite.od.nih.gov/).
 The ‘grantpubcite’ package help pages and resources make extensive use of ‘tidyverse’ concepts.

+Version 0.0.3 changed `full_foa` to `opportunity_number` throughout, for
+consistency with the NIH Reporter interface.

 Install the development version of grantpubcite from [github](https://github.com/mtmorgan/grantpubcite).